purwar1997/rbac-api/README.md

 ## 5. Schemas and Routes

-This project includes two schemas and over 20 routes and controllers.
+This project consists of 2 schemas and 20+ routes and controllers.

 ### Authentication Routes